3 Days in Lulworth: Durdle Door, Lulworth Cove and Beyond28 Dec 2020

 If you’re camping, you can light up a BBQ outside your tent as long as it’s not resting directly on the ground (bring one with legs!).
 Durdle Door Stores has BBQ packs to buy for your convenience.
 Cosy up with your sleeping bag and tell stories under the stars as you look forward to your last day exploring…

 It’s your final morning, so after some breakfast from Durdle Door Stores (fresh coffee and a croissant anyone?) you’re packed and ready to hit the road.
 Lulworth Castle is where today’s agenda is taking us.
 The rolling park is particularly lovely on a sunny day – the blue skies and green grass really set off the stunning castle.
 Bring the dog if you like, and the kids will adore the woodland playground.
-The castle itself will instil a real sense of awe as you discover its past, including the fire that burnt it to the ground.
-Local tip: check out the little chapel behind the castle for the most incredible painted ceiling and interior.
+The castle itself will instil a real sense of awe as you discover its past, including the devastating fire of 1929 that left the Castle in ruins.
+Local tip: check out St. Mary’s Chapel behind the castle for the most incredible painted ceiling and interior.

 With the Castle in your rear-view mirror, it’s time to head home.
 Dorset has so many fabulous attractions to visit on the way – why not stop off at Corfe Castle (about 25 mins away) and catch the steam train into Swanage for a memorable day trip?
 Or perhaps you’ve seen Monkey Life on TV and feel like visiting the stars of the show at Monkey World (about 15 mins away).